 There is one more special construct left to discuss: the absence of static top regions on the first page of a chapter.
 As with blank pages they are not really absent.
 They are merely made empty.
 It is in fact the first region with the classes "first" and "top".
 This region is assigned to the first pseudo page.
 All chapters are however in the named page sequence "main".
 If we do nothing only the first page of the first chapter will have an empty top region.
 We therefore should toggle the page property without adding extra pages.
 This can be achieved by inserting an empty div element between the chapters with the class "separator".
 The page assignment for that class is "separator".
 This named page is not used for anything else.
-Since the element is empty the generated page sequence will not contribute anything.
-The same trick has been used to reset the page counter for the main part of the document.
+Since the element is empty no page sequence is generated.
+The next "main" element, however, will start a new page sequence.